-The student can take his twelve elective credits in a minor concentration.
+The students from the Bachelor of Arts in Elementary Education can take his twelve elective credits in a minor concentration.
 The alternative is optional for students of the Department of Education.
-However, students from other academic departments can take it, taking the following courses as a prerequisite: EDFU 3001, EDFU 3002, EDES 4006 or equivalent.
 The student who selects this concentration must request it in the third year of their program and make the request at the Registrar's Office.
+The courses required for the Minor Concentration for Bachelor of Arts in Elementary Education students are broken down in the following table: